-Sonos Playbar on the other hand is bigger and heavier than Beam.
+The Sonos Playbar on the other hand, is bigger and heavier than Beam.
 It is several years older, resulting in a more dated design.
 Playbar comes in a combination of black and dark silver only, and it features physical controls on the side - similar to older Sonos speakers like the Play:1 and Play:3.
 On the rear, in the centre, there are two Ethernet ports, optical audio, and a power supply port.

 The addition of HDMI on the Beam gives the compact sound bar a lot more control options and a distinct advantage over the older Playbar, as we'll talk about in the features section below.
-We also think the design of the Beam is a lot more attractive, the smaller footprint making it much easier to accommodate in your home.
+We also think the design of the Beam is a lot more attractive, with the smaller footprint making it much easier to accommodate in your home.